loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 #import "Prelude.typ": *

 = Goals and planning
-This chapter will define what the goals are, why they are interesting, and estimate what needs to done.
+In this chapter we will go into more detail about the extensions to SLFL.
+We will clarify what the extensions are and explain why they are wanted.
+#todo[Make sure this text is accurate]

+== Compilation
+#todo[Add text about compilation]

 == Language extensions
 Currently the language is somewhat simple, and the following sections cover extensions to the language we want to add.
 As SLFL follows a formal specification, all of these new rules have to do so as well.
-For each new feature new typing rules and new reduction rules will be introduced for working with them.
+For each new feature new typing rules and new reduction rules will need to be introduced to extend the specification.

 === Closures
 A common feature in modern languages are lambda functions (anonymous functions).